WatchItDev/watchit-uix/README.md

 The design contains 3 layers of abstraction:

 1. **Atoms**: Exposes core components that should not have dependencies, those that have dependencies will be with the same internal packages and as far as possible they will be utility packages.
-For example: Input, Label, Button, Icon, Logo
+For example: Input, Label, RoundProgress, Icon, Logo

 2. **Molecules**: Exposes components that are mainly made up of Atoms.
 For example: ChannelItem, Poster